wolfSSL/wolfssljni/README.md

 Oracle/OpenJDK and variants, this System property enables session tickets and was added in Java 13.
 Should be set to "true" to enable.

+**jdk.tls.useExtendedMasterSecret (boolean)** - Can be used to enable or disable the use of the Extended Master Secret (EMS) extension.
+This extension is enabled by default, unless explicitly disabled by setting this property to false.

 **wolfjsse.autoSNI (boolean)** - Controls automatic Server Name Indication (SNI) extension setting based on hostname or peer address.
 When set to "true", enables legacy behavior where SNI is automatically configured from hostname/peer information